Summary

 Energy and environment

-In a debate, Casey criticized his Republican opponent Rick Santorum for not recognizing the danger of global warming.[54]
+Casey accused his Republican opponent Rick Santorum of not recognizing the danger of global warming.[52]

 Foreign policy